 2. Technical Review

-A technical review is a process where a meeting is held to discuss the document’s technical content and its achieving consensus.
-As compared to the inspection review, technical reviews are less formal.
-Its main focus is on the technical concept and its achievement.
-In technical review, a separate preparation is carried out to examine the product or software and to found the defects.
+A technical review involves holding a meeting to discuss the technical content of the document and reach a consensus.
+In comparison to the inspection review, specialized studies are less formal.
+The primary focus of technical review is on the technical concept and its achievement.
+In a technical review, a separate preparation is conducted to examine the product or software and identify any defects.
 It is led by technical expertise or a moderator.

 The goal of Technical review